Updated: Dec 1, 2022

 I welcome you to try a simple daily practice - a 'sitspot': Go into nature and simply be present, even if it's only for 5 minutes or out of a window.
 Inhale for 3 steps, pause the breath for 4 steps, exhale for 6.
 Feeling your weight and any tension sinking out through your feet, into the supportive earth beneath.
 Open your senses, noticing what you see, hear, touch, smell.
 Choose somewhere close to home so you keep it up regularly.
 Walking/moving sitspot's work too!
 You don't need access to wilderness, it's about the quality of your attention and regularity of practice.

-Finally, I find feeling held within the wider web of life super-resourcing as an activist, especially when overwhelmed by the enormity of campaigns/issues.
+Finally, I find feeling held within the wider web of life really resourcing, especially when overwhelmed by the enormity of issues.
+It connects me to my motivations.
+The beautiful world I wish to protect.
 Through a sense of interconnectedness I feel able to tap into an emotional strength that's bigger than any individual.
-Trees have their ''wood-wide'web'' through fungal networks, and we have our own interconnected webs, both as humans within our international Greenpeace community, but also through our interdependence with all life on earth.
+Trees have their ''wood-wide'web'' through fungal networks, and we have our own interconnected webs, both as humans within our international community, but also through our interdependence with all life on earth.